Heart scan (coronary calcium scan)

 A heart scan may help guide treatment if you have a low to moderate risk of heart disease or if your heart disease risk isn't clear.
 Your doctor can tell you if you might benefit from having a heart scan based on your risk factors.

-Heart scans use X-ray technology, which require radiation exposure.
+Heart scans use X-ray technology, which exposes you to radiation.
 The amount of exposure is generally considered safe — about the same amount of radiation you're naturally exposed to in a year.

-Some medical facilities and walk-in centers may advertise heart scans as an easy way to measure your risk of a heart attack.
-Facilities that promote heart scans for the general public don't require a referral from a doctor.
-You can walk in and get the scan.
+Some medical facilities and walk-in centers advertise heart scans as an easy way to measure your risk of a heart attack.
+These scans don't require a referral from a doctor and might not be covered by your insurance.
+Also, there are less expensive blood tests and blood pressure monitoring that might offer similar information.

 How you prepare